 When you need good talent, and fast, it can be intimidating to find yourself staring down a long hiring timeline.
 Plus, a lengthy recruiting process is not only time-consuming, but costly, too.
 Use this diagram to pinpoint tactics to help you cut down the time and effort it takes to hire someone.

 2. develop a competitive compensation package

-You may already have a salary number in mind, but be sure you're paying competitively by getting the most up-to-date data from Randstad's 2019 Salary Guide.
-For reference, these are the current hourly rates for medical secretaries, by seniority level:
+You may already have a salary number in mind, but be sure you're paying competitively by getting the most up-to-date data from Randstad's salary guide.

-But remember, salaries vary depending on your location and cost of living, so use our salary calculator to access the most relevant and accurate information.
+The national averages in our salary guide make for a great starting point, but remember, salaries vary depending on your location and cost of living — so use our salary calculator to access the most relevant and accurate information.